pgRouting/pgrouting/src/common/doc/functions/node_network.rst

  	OK
 	(1 row)

-Inspecting the generated table, we can see that edges 13,14 and 18 has been segmentized
+Inspecting the generated table, we can see that edges 13,14 and 18 has been segmented

 .. code-block:: sql